Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

 # How to Setup and Run Azure SDK for Embedded C IoT Hub Samples on Microsoft Windows

 This is a step-by-step documentation of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Samples running on Microsoft Windows.

-Pre-requisites:
+Prerequisites:

 - [Having created an Azure account](https://github.com/ewertons/azure-sdk-for-c/wiki/How-to-create-an-Azure-account)
 - [Having created an Azure IoT Hub](https://github.com/ewertons/azure-sdk-for-c/wiki/How-to-create-an-Azure-IoT-Hub)
 - Microsoft Visual Studio installed in the local machine.

 What is covered:

 - Downloading and building the Azure SDK for Embedded C suite
 - Configuring and running the IoT Hub client samples.

 _The following was run on Microsoft Windows 10.0.18363.836._

-01. Install git
+1. Install git

     Get the installer from the official git [page](https://git-scm.com/download/win)

-02. Install the latest CMake
+2. Install the latest CMake

     Check the latest version available on https://cmake.org/download/.

     After installing, check if cmake works correctly:

     ```shell
     C:\>cmake --version